SizeUp to 37 inches (95 cm)

 - Although bottom-oriented in its feeding behavior, the freshwater drum consumes a considerable amount of fish.

-- Freshwater drum occurs in North and Central America.
-Its range extends from east of the Rocky Mountains in the St. Lawrence-Great Lakes, Hudson Bay and Mississippi River basins from central Canada south to the Gulf of Mexico, and through Mexico into Guatemala.
+- Occurs in North and Central America.
+Its range extends from the Rocky Mountains in the St. Lawrence-Great Lakes, Hudson Bay and Mississippi River basins from central Canada to the Gulf of Mexico, and through Mexico into Guatemala.

 - Found on bottoms of medium to large rivers and lakes and prefers clear water, but can withstand a turbid environment, so also occasionally found in silty or muddy lakes and rivers.